-P416 enables programmers to introduce new types [11].
+$P4{16}$ enables programmers to introduce new types [11].
 While similar to typedef, this mechanism introduces in fact a new type, which is not a strict synonym of the original type.
 It is important to preserve this distinction in the P4Info message, in particular for the purposes of translation.
-When introducing a new type, the declaration can be annotated with @p4runtime_translation to indicate that the type exposed to the P4Runtime client is different from the original P4 type.
+When introducing a new type, the declaration can be annotated with @p4runtime\translation to indicate that the type exposed to the P4Runtime client is different from the original P4 type.
 One important use-case is for port numbers, whose underlying data plane representation may vary on different targets, but for which it may be convenient to present a unified representation and numbering scheme to the control plane.
-The @p4runtime_translation annotation can only be used if the underlying P4 built-in type is a fixed-width unsigned bitstring type (bit<W>) and the type exposed to the control plane will also be a fixed-width unsigned bitstring, with a potentially different bitwidth.
-It takes two parameters: a URI (Uniform Resource Identifier) which uniquely identifies the translation being performed on entities of the new type to the P4Runtime server and the bitwidth of the bitstring type exposed to the control plane.
+The @p4runtime\translation annotation can only be used if the underlying P4 built-in type is a fixed-width unsigned bitstring type (bit<W>).
+The type exposed to the control plane (referred to as the controller\type) can be either a fixed-width unsigned bitstring, with a potentially different bitwidth, or a string.
+The annotation takes two parameters: a URI (Uniform Resource Identifier) which uniquely identifies the translation being performed on entities of the new type to the P4Runtime server and the controller\type of the values exposed to the control plane.
+The controller\type can be either bit<W> where W is any positive integer, or string, or a positive integer W which has the same meaning as bit<W>.
+Specifying just an integer is deprecated.

 It is recommended that the URI includes at least the P4 architecture name and the type name.

-A @p4runtime_translation annotation need not have any effect if it is used to annotate anything in a P4 program other than a type declaration.
+A @p4runtime\translation annotation need not have any effect if it is used to annotate anything in a P4 program other than a type declaration.
 It is recommended that P4 development tools have an option to issue a warning if such an annotation is used in a part of a P4 program where it has no effect.

 User-defined types are specified using the P4NewTypeSpec message, which has the following fields:

-- representation, a Protobuf one of specifying how values of this type are exchanged between client and server; it can be either: - original_type, if and only if no @p4runtime_translation annotation is present.
+- representation, a Protobul one of specifying how values of this type are exchanged between client and server; it can be either: - original\type, if and only if no @p4runtime\translation annotation is present.
 It specifies the underlying built-in P4 type for the user-defined type.
-If the underlying type used in the P4 type declaration is itself a user-defined type, original_type is obtained by "walking" the chain of type declarations recursively until a built-in type (e.g. bit<w>) is found. - translated_type, if and only if the P4 type declaration was annotated with @p4runtime_translation.
-It is of type P4NewTypeTranslation, which itself has two fields uri and sdn_bitwidth -, which map to the two input parameters to the annotation. - annotations, a repeated field of strings, each one representing a P4 annotation associated to the type declaration.
+If the underlying type used in the P4 type declaration is itself a user-defined type, original\type is obtained by "walking" the chain of type declarations recursively until a built-in type (e.g. bit<W>) is found. - translated\type, if and only if the P4 type declaration was annotated with @p4runtime\translation.
+It is of type P4NewTypeTranslation, which itself has two fields uri and either sdn\string or sdn\bitwidth -, which map to the two input parameters to the annotation. - annotations, a repeated field of strings, each one representing a P4 annotation associated to the type declaration.